DongqiFu/minimal/index.md

 ---

 ## About Me
 I am Dongqi Fu, a Ph.D. student in Computer Science at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 It is my great honor to be the student of Prof. [Jingrui He](https://www.hejingrui.org/) at [iSAIL Lab](https://isail-laboratory.github.io/).
-My research interests focus on Temporal Graph Representation Learning, Temporal Graph Description, and Temporal Graph Mining Downstream Tasks.
+My research interests focus on Temporal Graph Representation and Temporal Graph Mining.

 ## Education